 In early 2023, MetroPlan Orlando was awarded \$3.79 Million as part of the Safe Streets and Roads for All (SS4A) grant program.
-This planning grant will be used to create individual Vision Zero Action Plans for the region, and each of the participating partner counties and municipalities.
-The Vision Zero Action Plans will identify the safety emphasis projects which will be included in this list during the 2024 annual update of the Prioritized Project List (PPL).
+This planning grant is being used to create individual Vision Zero Action Plans for the region, and each of the participating partner counties and municipalities.
+The Vision Zero Action Plans will identify safety emphasis projects, which will be used as the Safety Needs Assessment for the 2050 MTP.
+This list of priority safety emphasis projects will be populated based on criteria laid out in the 2050 MTP.